-Our designer, Ali Taylor Mapletoft – a former London animator and filmmaker, uses confident strokes of pen and ink to create striking, hand-rendered prints in her Brighton studio.
-Taking inspiration from literature, historical costume, punk culture and her African childhood in the mountain kingdom of Lesotho, she applies a quintessentially British style to her contemporary collections.
+Our designer Ali Taylor Mapletoft, a former London filmmaker, uses confident strokes of pen and ink to create striking hand-rendered prints in her Brighton studio.
+Provenance is key to Ali’s production, the majority of which is undertaken by a small UK team.
+Taking inspiration from literature, historical costume, pop-culture and her African childhood in the mountain kingdom of Lesotho, Ali applies a quintessentially British style to her contemporary collections.
+Her works often include, historical drawing, hidden messages, and a dash of punk attitude.

-“A print garment or accessory should never be boring, it should become part of your personal style story.
-The finish of a piece is equally important.
-I want to see people living effortlessly with my designs.”
+“A print piece should never be boring, it should become part of your personal -style story.
+I want to see people living effortlessly with my designs. ”

 Ali’s work has been featured in Stylist Magazine, Grazia, Red Magazine, In Style, The Times, The Telegraph, You Magazine, Metro, Drapers, Womenswear Buyer, Vogue online, and Susie Bubble’s renowned blog Style Bubble.
 People who’ve worn Age of Reason include Alek Wek, Beatrix Ost, Rita Ora, Daisy Lowe, Laura Mvula, Bip Ling, Jerry Hall, Georgia Mae Jagger, Joan Collins, Joanna Lumley, Tracy Emin, Grey Fox – blogger, Anna Richardson and Sue Perkins.